-Figure 9: Arrears and Repossessions in the CPBS vs. the Industry more incomes in the households were almost three times more likely to fall in arrears, possibly because of the possibility of family members leaving the household to form their own household.
+Figure 9: Arrears and Repossessions in the CPBS vs. the Industry of the possibility of family members leaving the household to form their own household.
 The term of the loan had a significant impact, with the marginal impact of increasing the loan term by 10 years being such as to halve the odds of a borrower falling into arrears.
 For model results see Model 4 in Appendix C.